-How to manage your crypto trading stress
+How to manage 2 kinds of crypto day trading stress

-Your breathing probably became short and shallow.
+Your breathing was short and shallow.

 Your eyesight narrowed.